 Patong Fishing Village

 I have a special relationship with this village.
-There used to be a tiny french restaurant in the nineties and I might even have designed their logo at the time.
+There used to be a tiny french restaurant in the nineties, and I might even have designed their logo at the time.
 There were not many french restaurants anywhere anyway.
 Then in 2004, the tsunami wiped out the entire place in a minute… all gone!
-Few days after the tsunami I visited the place and met a couple of ladies, Maria and Fatima, sitting on what was left of their house and wondering what they were going to do now.
+Few days after the tsunami, I visited the place and met a couple of ladies, Maria and Fatima, sitting on what was left of their house and wondering what they would do now.
 I posted their photo on my photo gallery (see below), dedicated to the amazing human spirit in rebuilding their lives.
-Soon after, Peter, a man from Belgium came with a large donation given by the population of his hometown and offered it to these ladies.
-I documented it, it was very emotional.
-Then time passed and we lost contact as it often happens when life returns to normal.
+Soon after, Peter, a man from Belgium, came with a large donation given by the population of his hometown and offered it to these ladies.
+I documented it; it was very emotional.
+Then time passed, and we lost contact, as it often happens when life returns to normal.

 I decided to revisit this area, it was not the first time I took photos here, but this time I really wanted to capture what life was like in such an unusual place.
 So I walked in the heat for more than an hour when I heard my name… and here they were, both ladies waving at me with smiles and tears… time passes, but people don’t forget these times.
 She now has a tiny noodle soup restaurant, and of course, I had to try.
 It was simple, very local and tasted especially good.